 4. Other regimens

-For ritonavir-boosted paritaprevir, ombitasvir and dasabuvir, and for glecaprevir-pibrentasvir available data suggest routine pre-therapy RAS testing is unlikely to offer benefit in DAA-naïve individuals (58) although further data are required on treatment outcomes with glecaprevir-pibrentasvir in individuals infected with rare subtypes, such as 3b (57), where multiple pre-treatment NS5A RAS may be common(59).
+For ritonavir-boosted paritaprevir, ombitasvir and dasabuvir, and for glecaprevir-pibrentasvir available data suggest routine pre-therapy RAS testing is unlikely to offer benefit in DAA-naïve individuals (58) although further data are required on treatment outcomes with glecaprevir-pibrentasvir in individuals infected with rare subtypes, such as 3b , where multiple pre-treatment NS5A RAS are common and SVR12 rates reduced (59).
 NS3 and NS5A RAS testing is recommended in individuals with prior exposure to NS3 protease inhibitors who are retreated with glecaprevir-pibrentasvir, as discussed in Section C (60, 61).

 C. Retreatment of individuals for whom prior NS5A inhibitor-containing therapy has failed